boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 * IP address sharing issues: NRLP does not require changing the source IP address used by a host.
 * Penalize any network node (a proxy, typically) which could serve bothgood and bad clients (e.g., launching Layer 7 DDoS attacks).

+### Costs

+* A simple configuration is required for IPv4: DHCP flavor can be provided by configuration of custom options.
+Refer to {{NRLP-WIRE}}.
+* A similar configuration approach can be followed for DHCPv6.
+* A minor change to the network is required for NRLP RA: upgrade PE nodes to support a new Neighbor Discovery option.
+Note that all IPv6 hosts and networks are required to support Neighbor Discovery {{?RFC4861}}.
+* An API needs to be exposed on the host to share the advice will applications.

 ## SCONE  (to be completed by the authors of SCONE) {#sec-scone}